raspberrypilearning/install-raspberry-pi-desktop/en/step_5.md

 **Note:** if your computer doesn't have wireless connectivity, you won't see this screen.

-+ Click **Next** let the wizard check for updates to Raspberry Pi Desktop and install them (this might take a little while).
++ Click **Next** to let the application check for updates to Raspberry Pi Desktop and install them (this might take a little while).

 ![pi wizard updating](images/piwiz6.PNG)